Good Monday Morning to this week 3 of 2020

 In this Midrash, God characterizes Moses as acting with exemplary compassion.
 Moses, to his credit, does not rebuke the kid for escaping from the flock.
 Instead, he admits that he had not understood what it needed and shows the empathy required to understand what it must be feeling; he responds with an action that offers relief to the kid.
 God appears to Moses and charges him with his mission precisely because of this display of compassion to the kid.

-One interpretation that in this moment Moses reveals not only his compassion for the particular kid but also his compassion for all beings. a Jewish movement focused on the cultivation of character, whose leaders gave considerable attention to the virtues of compassionate love for all creatures.
+One interpretation that in this moment Moses reveals not only his compassion for the particular kid but also his compassion for all beings.
 Moses’ concern for the kid revealed his capacity to understand what all creatures need: “Our rabbi Moses, who followed the kid so that he could figure out why it ran away after he found that it was tired and thirsty had compassion for it and placed it on his shoulder and so it was revealed that he was understanding and discerning of the needs of every creature.
-And so the blessed Holy One found him fit to be the shepherd of Israel, Moses’ compassion thus came to resemble the divine ideal of compassion for all creatures, as suggested by a verse from Psalm 145: “The eyes of all look to You, and You give them their nourishment promptly” (Psalm 145:15).
+God found him fit to be the shepherd of Israel, Moses’ compassion thus came to resemble the divine ideal of compassion for all creatures, as suggested by a verse from Psalm 145: “The eyes of all look to You, and You give them their nourishment promptly” (Psalm 145:15).

 I imagine the story of Moses and his calling in this way.
 The suffering kid is a revelation that demands Moses’ response, and as Moses acts with newfound compassion, he grows even more in compassion.
-As he realizes his capacity for greater compassion, he realizes how much further he could grow as he recognizes the broader ideal of compassion for all creatures—for each creature in its own right, in accordance with its needs.
+As he realizes his capacity for greater compassion, he realizes how much further he could grow as he recognizes the broader ideal of compassion.
 He understands that he is called toward that ideal—that this ideal obligates him, commands him, and demands his further action.
 This ideal of compassion burns within him and burns before his eyes, like a burning bush from which one cannot turn aside.
 The obligation to care for each and every creature rings in his ears and calls to him, as with a voice that cannot be silenced.
 Moses turns toward the ideal of compassion and the obligation that addresses him as if by his own name.
-He answers: “Here I am.
+He answers: “Here I am”.

 The biblical narrative implies that Mount Horeb and Mount Sinai are the same location.